canonical/github-runner-operator/src-docs/errors.py.md

 ---

 ## <kbd>class</kbd> `LogrotateSetupError`
-Error raised when logrotate cannot be setup.
+Represents an error raised when logrotate cannot be setup.